 I recently came across an article in Harvard Business Review that is as relevant today as it was when it was written over a decade ago.
 Titled Second in Command: The Misunderstood Role of the Chief Operating Officer, the piece notes the “situational” nature of what the COO does.
 A person sitting in the COO chair may play many if not most of these roles during his / her tenure.

 This is defined as having the authority to lead “a specific strategic imperative, such as a turnaround, a major organizational change, or a planned rapid expansion”.
 Why would the CEO generally not lead these activities?
 Due to the complexity of the activities involved on the people, process, technology and organization sides.

 A larger-than-life, extrovert CEO may bring on an introvert COO to “clean up her / his messes”.
 This is a scenario the COO needs to be careful of; sometimes, the CEO can be such a disruptive force in the day-to-day business that the COO will spend most of the time putting out fires and will be limited from participating in more productive activities that move the company forward.

 Partnership here denotes a “co-CEO” model.
 While this arrangement may “show” well, particularly at a company that emphasizes its egalitarian work environment, it rarely works.
 A few prominent examples of co-CEO relationships that did not work when the going got tough are: 1) Research in Motion, the maker of Blackberry (who never developed a viable strategy to compete for the Smartphone Market); and 2) Chipotle (whose food safety scandal extended for months instead of weeks and destroyed billions in shareholder value.

-7) The MVP.
 This consists of the promotion of a key staff person whom the company does not want to lose into the COO role.
 This is not a good idea.
 If a company does not have the right seat for a leader, even if that leader is well liked and a good cultural fit, then that leader should be asked to leave for the benefit of all parties.

 Which role(s) does the COO play in your business?
 Any roles outside of these seven that are worth mentioning?
 Also, think about the top major strategic initiatives that have impacted your business over the past few years.
 Did you solicit help from an internal COO or outside consultant?
 What was the impact of that assistance?
 If not, do you wish you had?

-COOs / Integrators - which roles have you played over your career?
+Which roles have you played over your career?
 Which activities do you find are most beneficial?
 What is your advice for an aspiring COO?

 Many of the ideas in this article are also discussed in the great book Rocket Fuel by Gino Wickman of EOS Worldwide and Mark Winters.
 Rocket Fuel describes the Visionary (CEO) and Integrator (COO) relationship at small companies ($2m - $50m) in significant detail.